Boulware Vacuum vs. Regularity: Thoughts on Anomaly-Induced Effective Action: Four-dimensional case

 As in the two-dimensional case, the contribution of such an anomaly in four-dimensional spacetime is taken into account by introducing the following local anomalous action \cite{Shapiro:1994ww, Balbinot:1999vg, Balbinot:1999ri, Mottola:2006ew}

 with

 The field equations for the scalar fields $\varphi$ and $\psi$ are

-that are the fourth-order differential equations in the present four-dimensional case.
-Solving these equations with Green's function of the operator $\Delta_4$ and substituting the solutions into Eq.~\eqref{eq:Laction4d}, the non-local form action can be obtained.
+which are the fourth-order differential equations in the present four-dimensional case.
+Solving these equations with Green's function of the operator $\Delta_4$ and substituting the solutions into Eq.~\eqref{eq:Laction4d}, the nonlocal form action can be obtained.
 The corresponding RSET is \cite{Mazur:2001aa, Mottola:2006ew, Antoniadis:1995dy, Balbinot:1999ri, Balbinot:1999vg}

 where

 One can check that the trace of this RSET properly reproduces Eq.~\eqref{eq:Anom4d}.
 In principle, there is an ambiguity in the definition of the anomaly-induced effective action due to conformally invariant functionals.
 Additionally, local higher curvature corrections may appear in the total gravitational effective action after renormalization (see footnote~\ref{footnote:anomaly-ambiguity}).
 For this moment, we do not consider these contributions.